-ASUS Transformer Prime treated to software update, owners upset over locked bootloaderAlex Wagner - Deputy Managing Editor, News Desk
+ASUS Transformer Prime treated to software update, owners upset over locked bootloaderAlex Wagner - Editorial Director of News and Content

 - Update Camera ISP firmware: Improve focus

 - Solve ASUS logo shaking issue => When installing many apps, some user found the ASUS logo shaking when they boot up Eee Pad